 Six months of studying for just an hour a week = 26 hours of study time!

 Unstructured time is hard to manage, but it also means you can choose to study whenever you are most comfortable and least distracted.
-If you schedule out an afternoon each week where you will focus on studying, a few months may be enough to improve your scores.
+If you schedule out an afternoon each week when you will focus on studying, a few months may be enough to improve your scores.
 The chart above recommends around 80 hours of studying for a 5 point improvement.
-If you have three months to study, that comes out to about 5 hours a week.
+If you have three months to study, that comes out to about five hours a week.

 No, you are (probably) perfectly sane!
 You may want to start studying earlier to catch up on the stuff you’re missing, but it’s doable if you're willing to put in some serious time and effort.